edwardezs/windows-service/README.md

 {"level":"info","time":"2024-05-26T13:35:29+03:00","message":"Starting server"}
 ```

-Operations (only in Administrator mode):
+Supported operations (only in Administrator mode):
 - `make build` - builds the Windows service and test child process binaries
 - `make install` - installs the Windows service (without registry entry)
 - `make start` - starts the Windows service process in the background
 - `make stop` - stops the Windows service process
 - `make delete` - deletes the Windows service.
 If the service is running, it will be stopped first

-You can also manage the service through Task Manager.
+Can be managed through Task Manager of `sc.exe`.

 ### Configuration File